zhufuyi/sponge_doc/en/microservice-development-mysql.md

 If you're not using the `GoLand` IDE for testing, you can execute the test command in the terminal like this: `go test -run Test_service_teacher_methods/GetByID`.

 Adding a custom API interface is straightforward.
-Simply define the API interface description in the proto file, then write the specific logic code in the generated template.
+Simply define the API interface description in the proto file, then write the business logic code in the generated template.
 The grpc client testing code is automatically generated, eliminating the need for third-party grpc client tools for testing.
 You don't need to write complete API interface code as in traditional grpc development, allowing developers to focus on writing specific business logic.

 <br>